arbjerg/see-bee/README.md

 > ./demo.sh
 ```

-Actually, this script will create four containers in total, there are two Spark
+Actually, this script will create four containers in total since there are two Spark
 containers, one for each tracked table.

-Having the three containers running, updating the tables of the SQL Server container
+Having the four containers running, updating the tables of the SQL Server container
 (using a connection to port 1433) will yield printouts in the running Spark container
 logs.